RobotCopy/Adieu-Profanity-Filters/README.md

 - Option to show console output.

 **PS.** It was made for personal use and I don't have the resources, so I will not be able to upload it to the Chrome Store.

-  * Klingon

-**Profanities**
-- Default list of profanities.
-- Right click menu to add whole words and infixes.
-- Custom made options for Youtube, Reddit and Twitter.

-**More Features**
-- It works with local files.
-- Option to show number of filtered words
-- Option to show console output

-**PS.** It was made for personal use and I don't have the resources, so I will not be able to upload it to the Chrome Store.